• Add description, images, menus and links to your mega menu

 Most of Sumatran coffee’s unique characteristics stem from wet hulling.
 When roasting coffee, to enhance the coffees unique characteristics, and to counteract the high variance that’s introduced by a multi-stage processing method, John Weaver and his apprentice roasters, hand roast Sumatra coffee beans medium dark to dark.
 This builds on their body and adds a roast induced richness to the beans.

-If you would like to experience Sumatra coffee, try Weaver’s Sumatra Coffee.
 Experience the bold bodies and flavors of Sumatra, and gain a new appreciation for this Indonesian coffee.
 Not sure how to brew this coffee?
-You can read more about How to French Press Coffee, How to Make Cold Brew Coffee and How to Make the Perfect Pour Overin our blog.
+You can read more about How to French Press Coffee, How to Make Cold Brew Coffee and How to Make the Perfect Pour Over in our blog.